gavingavinchan/dvl-a50/README.md

 ```

 ### Usage
-There are three ways to use this package.
+There are two ways to use this package.
 The first one uses a python script, the second one a node written in c++, for which the external library [Json](https://github.com/nlohmann/json) was used.
 These versions allow to run a node in a separate process with the benefits of process/fault isolation as well as easier debugging.
 The latest version uses [Lifecycle](https://index.ros.org/p/lifecycle/github-ros2-demos/) for node management and [composition](https://docs.ros.org/en/foxy/Tutorials/Composition.html) to increase efficiency.
 Thus it's possible to have more control over the TCP/IP socket configuration needed for communication.

 - First, find and set a static IP address (usually: 192.168.194.90) on your computer.